coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 There's no silver bullet when it comes to metadata, so one should support where the metadata is/goes.

 > These attributes can be scanned and presented during an `href` or `src` eye/mouse-over.

+# Accessibility interface

+The addressibility of XR Fragments allows for unique 3D-to-text transcripts, as well as an textual interface to navigate 3D content.<br>
+Spec:<br><Br>

+1. The enduser must be able to enable an accessibility-mode (which persists across application/webpage restarts)
+2. Accessibility-mode must contain a text-input for the user to enter text
+3. Accessibility-mode must contain a flexible textlog for the user to read (via screenreader, screen, or TTS e.g.)
+4. The `back` command should navigate back to the previous URL (alias for browser-backbutton)
+5. The `forward` command should navigate back to the next URL (alias for browser-nextbutton)
+6. A destination is a 3D node containing an `href` with a `pos=` XR fragment
+7. The `go` command should list all possible destinations
+8. The `go left` command should move the camera around 0.3 meters to the left
+9. The `go right` command should move the camera around 0.3 meters to the right
+10. The `go forward` command should move the camera 0.3 meters forward (direction of current rotation).
+11. The `rotate left` command should rotate the camera 0.3 to the left
+12. The `rotate left` command should rotate the camera 0.3 to the right
+13. The (dynamic) `go abc` command should navigate to `#pos=scene2` in case there's a 3D node with name `abc` and `href` value `#pos=scene2`
+14. The `look` command should give an (contextual) 3D-to-text transcript, by scanning the `aria-description` values of the current `pos=` value (including its children)
+15. The `do` command should list all possible `href` values which don't contain an `pos=` XR Fragment
+16. The (dynamic) `do abc` command should navigate/execute `https://.../...` in case a 3D node exist with name `abc` and `href` value `https://.../...`

 # Security Considerations